In this review...

 There’s also a 1.9-liter version that generates 147 horsepower and 350 Nm of torque.
 In terms of off-road capabilities, the new D-Max is also now more capable as 4x4 variants now come with an electronic locking differential, along with 4L and 4H 4x4 modes.
 Lastly, the new truck can now ford as much as 800 mm of water, 200 mm more than the previous model.

-The all-new 2020 Isuzu D-Max, also offers more in terms of safety technologies, both active and passive.
+The Isuzu D-Max currently on sale also offers more in terms of safety technologies, both active and passive.
 The V-Cross variant gets four sensors each on the front and rear ends, resulting in more accurate warnings when Auto Park mode is engaged.
 The power steering also switches from hydraulic to electric assist in this mode, with the lighter steering making it easier to park especially in tight spaces.

 Its rear parking sensors have a wide range, making for safer parking